EERL-EPFL/spice-ui/README.md

-The application considers a tray within the definition of a [standard microplate](https://en.wikipedia.org/wiki/Microplate), therefore, the tray configuration component defines the size, arrangement, and rotation of a microplate trays inside each experiment.
+The application considers a tray within the definition of a [standard microplate](https://en.wikipedia.org/wiki/Microplate), therefore, the tray configuration component defines the size, arrangement, and rotation of a microplate tray inside each experiment.

 The temperature probe locations are defined in each tray, as well as the location of wells in image coordinates.

 Once a tray configuration has been added to an experiment, it can no longer be modified.
-Should the tray arrangement of probe locations change, a new tray configuration must be created and associated with subsequent experiments.
+Should the tray arrangement or probe locations change, a new tray configuration must be created and associated with subsequent experiments.

 ![Trays show](./docs/screenshots/tray-configuration-show-1.png)